priyampnchl/priyampnchl/README.md

 ### About me:

-- 🔭 I’m currently working on Embedded Software and Robotics Development
+- 🔭 Robotics Software and Controls Development for a 8-axis Captive Trajectory System in a Trisonic Wind Tunnel
-- 🌱 I’m currently learning Adaptive Control Systems
+- 🌱 Embedded Software Development for ARM for a 6-axis force-torque sensor

 ### Message/Email me about:
 - Robotics: ROS, SLAM, Adaptive Control